Last Updated on May 17, 2021 by queenie mak

 So even if you have limited time in Hong Kong, you must go up “The Peak” and hike the most scenic trail in the city.
 It is a must-see attraction!

-In this post, I’ll show you five different ways to go to Victoria Peak in HK and what you will see along The Peak hike.
+In this post, I’ll show you five different ways to go to Victoria Peak in Hong Kong and what you will see along The Peak hike.

 Related Post – Spend more than a few days in Hong Kong?
 Visit Macau!

-What you need to know before travelling to Hong Kong
+What you need to know before visiting the Peak in Hong Kong

 Before you visit Hong Kong, take a look at my solo travel guide to Hong Kong and get an overview of the city.
 And here are some additional travel tips: